robertcs3/Sign-Up-Form/README.md

-This is a project for the full stack javascript course for [The Odin Project](https://www.theodinproject.com/)
+This is a project in the full stack javascript course for [The Odin Project](https://www.theodinproject.com/)